How Russia’s Invasion Flattened a Ukrainian Border City

 “I took my documents from work and a couple of personal items,” Stryzhakova said.
 “That’s all I have.
 Objects are not the most important,”

 The north of Vovchansk, where the majority of fighting has taken place, has been almost entirely destroyed or seriously damaged.
 The city centre also appears to be so severely affected that few structures remain.
-According to the city’s mayor, ninety percent of the centre has been “flattened”.
+According to the city’s mayor, 90 percent of the centre has been “flattened”.

 Although areas south of the Vovcha river that flows through Vovchansk have been badly impacted, especially in industrial districts and houses along major roads, large pockets of intact housing are still visible.

 Bellingcat used SkySat imagery from Planet Labs PBC to carry out a damage assessment on a building-by-building basis.
 The process manually mapped out damage observed in the satellite imagery into three categories in the map below – green, orange, and red.
-Green corresponds with no observed damage, orange categorises indications of damage, and red means the destruction of a building (readers can zoom in and switch between satellite imagery dates as well as show or hide the damage assessment layer).
+Green corresponds with no observed damage, orange indications of damage, and red means the destruction of a building (readers can zoom in and switch between satellite imagery dates as well as show or hide the damage assessment layer).

 The destruction in Vovchansk soared after Russia’s most recent offensive began in May.